cobaltgit/PyUI/README.md

 | Miyoo Flip | 865f7a3 | Work in progress |
 | TrimUI Brick | 865f7a3 | Work in progress |

+## Thanks
+- Spruce team w/ special thanks to
+   -  Ry - Ryan Sartor
+   -  SundownerSport
+- Shaun Inman - Development on MinUI making it easier to learn how to interact with the hardware
+- Rest of the community that has helped document how these handhelds work

 ## License

 BSD 3-Clause License (Non-Commercial Use with Commercial Use by Permission)